 We are dreamers who love exploring the world.
 Travel is something we plan for, save for, talk about all the time, and look forward to.
 We believe that seeing the world can change your perspective, help you grow as a person, and give you the best possible memories.
-Above all, we consistently squash the notion that you have to travel full-time to really travel.
+Above all, we consistently squash the notion that you have to travel full-time to really see the world.
 That you have to quit your job, purchase a backpack, and head out for an extended period of time.
-That you can’t really “see” a city unless you’re there for an extended period of time.
+That you can’t really get to know a city unless you’re there for awhile.
 We squash that notion with each day we spend planning, traveling, or blogging.
 We want you to squash it, too!

 In 2013, she discovered traveling.
-In 2014, she met Sean.
+2014 brought Sean into her life.
 In 2015, they started traveling together.
 Suddenly, her writing became geared toward traveling and sharing the adventures they were so fortunate to experience together.
 Upon graduating from Boston University and moving to London, the real world hit.
-There was major conflict between starting a career and seeing the world…well, she realized that she didn’t have to pick just one!
+There was major conflict between starting a career and seeing the world…until she realized that she didn’t have to pick just one!

 We want to inspire you to travel, even if you have a full time job!